Anamitr/ericsson-interview-task/Readme.md

 ### Script work description
 ####Data import

 First job is to unmerge merged cells.
-Otherwise during import to pandas, this info would be lost.
+Otherwise, during import to pandas, their info would be lost.
 File .xls is converted to .xlsx using libreoffice cmd.
 Unmerging is performed by following external project: